-13. OPERATIONAL DIRECTORATE: Office of the Chief Directorate

-14. CONTACT: Executive Officer to the Chief of Police
+- 13. OPERATIONAL DIRECTORATE: Office of the Chief Directorate - 14.
+CONTACT: Executive Officer to the Chief of Police

-Table 31 - Policy Number: CR-13 - Policy Name: Workplace Violence and Harassment Prevention
+Table 30 - Policy Number: CR-13 - Policy Name: Workplace Violence and Harassment Prevention

 CR-13 WORKPLACE VIOLENCE AND HARASSMENT PREVENTION

-LEGISLATIVE REFERENCE / AUTHORITY Authorities:

-Ontario Occupational Health and Safety Act

-Ontario Police Services Act, Regulation 123/98, Ministry Standard AI-003

-Ontario Human Rights Code

-References:

-Municipal Freedom of Information and Protection of Privacy Act

-Board Policy CR-1: Positive Workplace

-Board Policy AI-003: Equal Opportunity, Discrimination and Workplace Harassment Prevention
+LEGISLATIVE REFERENCE / AUTHORITY Authorities: Ontario Occupational Health and Safety Act Ontario Police Services Act, Regulation 123/98, Ministry Standard AI-003 Ontario Human Rights Code References: Municipal Freedom of Information and Protection of Privacy Act Board Policy CR-1: Positive Workplace Board Policy AI-003: Equal Opportunity, Discrimination and Workplace Harassment Prevention

 DATE APPROVED 31 May 2010, 26 October 2015

-DATE REVIEWED 2012, 2015
+DATE REVIEWED 2012, 2015, 2018

-DATE AMENDED 26 November 2012, 26 October 2015
+DATE AMENDED 26 November 2012, 26 October 2015, 23 April 2018

-DATE TO BE REVIEWED 2018
+DATE TO BE REVIEWED 2021

 REPORTING REQUIREMENT Annual reporting

-- Bill 168, an Act to amend the Occupational Health and Safety Act, became law in December 2009, with an implementation date of 15 June 2010.
-The Bill made legislative amendments to the Occupational Health and Safety Act to further protect workers from violence and harassment in the workplace. - Ontario Ministry of Community Safety and Correctional Services Standard AI-003
+• The Occupational Health and Safety Act outlines expectations for protecting workers from violence and harassment in the workplace.

+- Ontario Ministry of Community Safety and Correctional Services Standard AI-003

 Equal Opportunity, Discrimination and Workplace Harassment Prevention, requires procedures on responding to and preventing discrimination and harassment in the workplace.
-(See Board Policy AI-003 in Chapter 4 of Board Policy Manual.)

-- Subsection 5(2) of the Ontario Human Rights Code states, "Every person who is an employee has a right to freedom from harassment in the workplace by the employer or agent of the employer or by another employee because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, age, record of offences, marital status, family status or disability." - Subsection 7(2) of the Ontario Human Rights Code states, "Every person who is an employee has a right to freedom from harassment in the workplace because of sex by his or her employer or agent of the employer or by another employee." - Any management response to allegations related to this policy against sworn members of the police service must adhere to the procedural requirements of Part V of the Police Services Act, and to Regulation 123/98.
+(See Board Policy AI-003 in Chapter 4 of Board Policy Manual.) - Subsection 5(2) of the Ontario Human Rights Code states, "Every person who is an employee has a right to freedom from harassment in the workplace by the employer or agent of the employer or by another employee because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, age, record of offences, marital status, family status or disability." - Subsection 7(2) of the Ontario Human Rights Code states, "Every person who is an employee has a right to freedom from harassment in the workplace because of sex by his or her employer or agent of the employer or by another employee." - Any management response to allegations related to this policy against sworn members of the police service must adhere to the procedural requirements of Part V of the Police Services Act, and to Regulation 123/98.